craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 We wait.
 He's nowhere to be seen, so we contact the hostel who get through to him.
 We wait some more and he finally comes.
 I never quite understood what happened, but I think that he left thinking we weren't coming.

-After a 40 minute journey in the back of a van in which we thought we might die at any moment because here they don't seem to have _any_ rules of the road, we finally make it to our hostel, located right in the heart of New Delhi, hidden 20 metres or so down a little alley, away from the chaotic street.
+After a 40 minute journey in the back of a van in which we thought we might die at any moment because here they don't seem to have _any_ rules of the road, we finally make it to our hostel, located right in the heart of New Delhi, hidden 20 metres or so down a little alley, away from the madness of the street.

 After checking in and chatting with the owner, we made our way up the three flights of stairs to our room.
 We collapsed onto our bed and quickly fell asleep, exhaused from the 13 hours of travelling.